It's Still Rock and Roll to Me: Music video

 A music video for the song was made, showing Joel performing the song live with his band.
 According to his band members, the song vocals were performed live by Joel during the video's filming.

-Parody
+Covers and parody

 "Weird Al" Yankovic recorded a parody of the song entitled "It's Still Billy Joel to Me" in 1980, popularized on the Dr. Demento radio program.
 It was not released, either as a single or an album track.
 Yankovic commented, "I wrote that in 1980, but even by 1983 (when my first album came out) it felt a bit dated.
 Also, we figured that Billy wasn’t very likely to give us his blessing on that one anyway, so we never even bothered asking."

+The 1987 diss track "The Bridge Is Over" by Boogie Down Productions interpolates the song with new lyrics.

+Rapper Kid Rock recorded a version entitled "It's Still East Detroit to Me".

+Pop rock musician Drake Bell covered the song in 2014 on his rockabilly album Ready Steady Go!.